 After the operation you will be taken to a recovery ward and following that you will be transferred to a normal ward.
 You will have a catheter in your bladder.
 This is a soft plastic tube which drains the urine from the bladder into a bag which hangs beside your bed.
 The catheter is kept in place by a small balloon inside the bladder which stops the catheter falling out and allows you to move around more freely.
 You may have a mask on providing oxygen and you will have a fine plastic tube (drip) into your arm which will allow fluids to go into your veins to keep you hydrated until you are eating and drinking normally.
-You will have a fine plastic tube (naso gastric) coming out of your nose to allow drainage of wind from your stomach.
+Very occasionally you may have a fine plastic tube coming out of your skin wound and occasionally a fine tube (naso gastric) coming out of your nose to allow drainage of wind from your stomach.